-- 9.5 Minimum Rate of Compensation Per Credit.
-The minimum rate of compensation for a semester credit will be \$862.50 (the minimum rate for a quarterly credit multiplied by 1.5). - 9.6 Extended Contracts.
-Full-time CHSPH faculty who teach in both quarters and semesters will be given overload compensation equivalent to two (2.0) semester credit hours if the combination results in extending the CHSPH faculty member's contract from nine (9) to ten (10) months. - 9.7 Leaves. - 9.7.1 Sick Leave for "Quarterly Faculty" Teaching on a Semester Basis.
-For those CHSPH "Quarterly Faculty" with a semester appointment-in the Communication Disorders Program, the sick leave entitlement described in Section 11.1.2 of the Agreement will be up to three (3) weeks per semester.
+- 9.7.1 Sick Leave for "Quarterly Faculty" Teaching on a Semester Basis.
+For those CHSPH "Quarterly Faculty" with a semester appointment, the sick leave entitlement described in Section 11.1.2 of the Agreement will be up to three (3) weeks per semester.
 All other terms and conditions applicable to sick leave in the Agreement will apply to such faculty members. - 9.7.2 Paid Professional Leave.
-The provisions of Section 11.5 of the Agreement governing paid professional leave will be modified for full-time tenured CHSPH faculty in the Communication Disorders Program as followsteaching on a semester basis: - (a) CHSPH Faculty may be approved for paid professional leave in increments of one (1) or two (2) semesters at a time.
+The provisions of Section 11.5 of the Agreement governing paid professional leave will be modified for full-time tenured CHSPH faculty teaching on a semester basis: - (a) CHSPH Faculty may be approved for paid professional leave in increments of one (1) or two (2) semesters at a time.
 If less than a full academic year of professional leave is taken at a time, the remaining semester may, if approved in a subsequent application, be taken within the remainder of the six-year period.
 Additional semesters are not guaranteed. - (b) In calculating the amount of paid professional leave available at the University during an academic year, one (1) semester is equivalent to one and one-half (1.5) quarters. - (c) CHSPH Faculty shall receive 85 percent of their semester salary while on leave if the leave is taken for one (1) semester; and 80 percent of their annual salary if the leave is taken for two (2) semesters.
-Within the six-year period referenced above, no more than one (1) semester will be compensated at the 85 percent rate; a subsequent semester will be compensated at the 75 percent of the faculty member's semester salary.

-- 9.7.3 Personal Leave of Absence without Pay.
-CHSPH Faculty members in the Communication Disorders Program teaching on a semester basis may request an unpaid leave of absence as provided in Section 11.7 of the Agreement for periods of one (1) semester or more. - 9.8 Overload Teaching.
-Overload teaching for CHSPH faculty in the Communication Disorders Program teaching on a semester basis may not exceed one (1) three-credit course per semester without a waiver approved by the dean and the Chief Academic Officer. - 9.9 Salary Distribution.
-CHSPH Faculty in the Communication Disorders Program-teaching on a semester basis who are employed on an annual basis contract will receive their annual salary in eighteen (18) equal payments, with the first payment for the academic year coming during the University's September 10 payroll and the last payment coming during the University's May 25 payroll. - 9.10 Probationary Faculty.
-For probationary CHSPH faculty in the Communication Disorders Programteaching on a semester basis, the first probationary year (Section 5.3.5(a)) must include at least one (1) semester of full-time employment.
+Within the six-year period referenced above, no more than one (1) semester will be compensated at the 85 percent rate; a subsequent semester will be compensated at the 75 percent of the faculty member's semester salary. - 9.7.3 Personal Leave of Absence without Pay.
+CHSPH Faculty members teaching on a semester basis may request an unpaid leave of absence as provided in Section 11.7 of the Agreement for periods of one (1) semester or more. - 9.8 Overload Teaching.
+Overload teaching for CHSPH faculty teaching on a semester basis may not exceed one (1) three-credit course per semester without a waiver approved by the dean and the Chief Academic Officer. - 9.9 Salary Distribution.
+CHSPH Faculty teaching on a semester basis who are employed on an annual contract will receive their annual salary in eighteen (18) equal payments, with the first payment for the academic year coming during the University's September 10 payroll and the last payment coming during the University's May 25 payroll. - 9.10 Probationary Faculty.
+For probationary CHSPH faculty teaching on a semester basis, the first probationary year (Section 5.3.5(a)) must include at least one (1) semester of full-time employment.
 Notice of nonrenewal for such probationary faculty during the first academic year of service will be provided no later than June 1; notice of nonrenewal for such faculty in their third through sixth years of probation will be provided no later than June 1 for a terminal appointment that expires at the end of the next academic year.
-Except as provided in this Section, the provisions of Section 5.3 will apply to probationary CHSPH faculty in the Communication Disorders Programteaching on a semester basis.
+Except as provided in this Section, the provisions of Section 5.3 will apply to probationary CHSPH faculty teaching on a semester basis.